 The Ministry of Infrastructure & Water is also interested in avatars.
 It is becoming increasingly busier on the Dutch roads, and new technologies are increasingly being looked at to help ensure the flow of traffic on our road network in a safe, reliable, effective and cost-efficient manner.
 In addition to the many other applications, avatars could also play an important role in this area in the future.
 In order to better understand the state of affairs in the field of avatars, but also where the possibilities for using avatars lie, where the benefits lie and how large they are, the Ministry of Infrastructure & Water Management has asked X!Delft to set up a student team that can make an initial exploration of avatars.
 The student team worked on this project from december 2018 – april 2019.

 As a student, your pension is probably the last thing you want to think about.
 However, how we live at the age of 70 could be influenced by the decisions we make today.

 Aegon, a multinational life insurance, pensions and asset management company, is convinced we should.
 Therefore, Aegon wonders how they can trigger people to start thinking about their pension at an earlier age already.
-To answer this question, Aegon is organizing a design sprint in collaboration with X!Delft students.
+To answer this question, Aegon organized a design sprint in collaboration with X!Delft students.
 The aim of the sprint is to design a “nudge” that increases awareness for pensions among young people.
-This “nudge” may be in the form of a game, app or VR experience, etc. No idea is too crazy.
-The design sprint is comprised of two half day meetings that will be organized the 17th of june.
-The team that comes up with the best idea ‘wins’ the challenge and gets the opportunity to do (after the summer holidays) a paid assignment with their team for AEGON, where they can further develop their concept!
-Interested to participate?
-Sign up here!
+The design sprint was an inspiring day, where both the students and AEGON learned a lot.
+From november 2019, the winning ideas will be further developed by X!Delft student teams.